 Geological History of the Valley of Mexico

 To fully grasp Mexico City's unique elevation, it's essential to understand the geological history of the Valley of Mexico.
-This basin was formed by volcanic activity millions of years ago.
+But this basin was formed by volcanic activity millions of years ago.
 The valley is an endorheic basin, meaning it's a closed drainage system where water flows inward and doesn't drain to the sea.
 Over time, the volcanic landscape was filled with water, creating a series of lakes, including Lake Texcoco, which played a crucial role in the region's history.

 Environmental Factors at High Altitude